 1. Is your MBA Accredited?

-We are fully accredited by the Council on Higher Education (CHE) and members of the South African Business Schools Association (SABSA).
-Our MBA programme is internationally accredited by the global Association of MBAs (AMBA).
+We are fully accredited by the Council on Higher Education (CHE) and are members of the South African Business Schools Association (SABSA) and African Association of Business Schools (AABS).
+Our MBA programme is internationally accredited by the global Association of MBAs (AMBA)

 2. What are Rhodes Business School's admission requirements?